jeremielim/Codepath-Tip-Calculator/README.md

 # Tableau
-A simple app to calculate how much you need to tip.
-This is some prework for the Codepath bootcamp application.
+A simple app to calculate how your tip.
+This is prework for the Codepath bootcamp application.
+Good luck to me!

 ![Tableau Tip Calculator](https://raw.githubusercontent.com/jeremiespoken/Codepath-Tip-Calculator/master/screencap.gif)